Envisioning your family

 White, black, and Hispanic (of any race) children comprise the majority of children in foster care.
 Black children are overrepresented, currently accounting for 24 percent of children in care.
 Hispanic children account for 22 percent of children in care, according to recent data from the Adoption and Foster Care Analysis and Reporting System (AFCARS) report.

 Native American children, comprising only 1 percent of the children in foster care, are subject to a unique set of rules and cultural considerations related to their out-of-home placement.
-Read more about considerations when adopting Native American children on our website.

 There are 112,000 children in US foster care available for adoption.
 Families adopt children from outside their state every single month.
 Sometimes these adoptions can take a little longer because of the process involved with moving a child from one state to another.
 However, the wait is worth it in the end.